TheEarnest/Potential-Predictability/README.md

   * Figures of the PPP for different levels are not shown because there are too many levels and GitHub can only present the web-page if the page size is smaller than 1MB.

   * There are too many figures (over 32,000 figures and will be more).
-Therefore I have to seperate code and [the results] (https://github.com/TheEarnest/PPP-Results).
+Therefore I have to seperate code and [the results (PPP-Results)] (https://github.com/TheEarnest/PPP-Results).